Get travel and medical insurance

 An earthquake of magnitude 6.1 hit the city of Osaka on 18 June 2018.
 The Japanese Government has cautioned that strong aftershocks may be felt in the region in the coming days and weeks.
 Irish citizens should exercise a normal level of caution and follow the advice of the local authorities if travelling to the region.

-The frequency of North Korean nuclear and missile tests has increased in recent months, and a missile overflew Japan on 29 August 2017.
+The frequency of North Korean nuclear and missile tests increased in 2017, and a missile overflew Japan on 29 August 2017.
 See relevant information in the Safety and Security section.

 Irish citizens in Japan should download TravelWise, our free smartphone app, and set an alert for 'Japan', to receive all of our significant security and other updates direct to your phone.
 You should also follow the Irish Embassy in Japan on Twitter.
 In the event of a crisis, we will issue travel advice from @IrishEmbJapan, based on updates issued by the authorities in Ireland and Japan.